JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/microsoft-azure.md

 - Paste the Endpoint and Secret Key
 -
 :::caution Remove Key
-If you want to remove your API Key from CodeGPT, select `⋮` button, and click on `Remove Connection`
+If you want to remove your API Key from CodeGPT, select `ᯤ` button, and click on `Disconnect from Microsoft Azure
 :::

 ## Azure OpenAI Models available in Code GPT